vita-epfl/monoloco/README.md

 It is also possible to run [openpifpaf](https://github.com/vita-epfl/openpifpaf) directly by using `--mode keypoints`.
-All the other pifpaf arguments are also supported and can be checked with `python -m monoloco.run predict --help`.
+All the other pifpaf arguments are also supported and can be checked with `python3 -m monoloco.run predict --help`.

 ![predict](docs/out_test_002282_pifpaf.jpg)